Conflicts of interest policy: Wellcome-funded researchers and commercial organisations

 - advising on relevant government policy.

-Researchers and host organisations must identify and effectively manage any potential or actual conflicts of interest so that:
+Researchers and administering organisations must identify and effectively manage any potential or actual conflicts of interest so that:

 - the highest ethical standards of research integrity are maintained